 The Gorge Lookout and the end of this trail is about a 25 minutes hike.
 You made it!

 The Gorge Lookout

-We stayed here for a well-deserved break of 45 minutes.
-We enjoyed the views and ate our packed lunch before heading back down to the parking lot.
+We stayed for a well-deserved break of 45 minutes, enjoying the views and our packed lunch before heading back down to the parking lot.
 Be sure to take a good break, re-energize and hydrate fully before starting back down.

 Trails often require access from other trails.
 In the tables below, we’ve noted under the trail name any other trails hiked in the round-trip distance.
-As you hike, trail junction signs give very detailed information on directions and distances.
+Trail junction signs give very detailed information on directions and distances.

 The trails in the table below all begin from the South Kabeyun Trailhead parking lot.

 |Top of the Giant Trail, via Kabeyun, Talus Lake